eriklarsson/blog-test/src/content/blog/02-blog-collection/index.md

       └── 📄 index.mdx
 ```

+HELLO WORLD!
 In the above example, two static pages will be generated, based on the existence of a classic markdown `.md` file or a jsx compatible markdown `.mdx` file.
 The folder name represents the slug:

 - `https://example.com/blog/post-1`
 - `https://example.com/blog/post-2`